iPhone X: Face ID Is Less Than Perfect [Opinion]

 Using the iPhone X since November 3 has been a pleasure, for the most part, even though the iPhone X isn’t quite the “Jesus Phone” that it was advertised as.
-Still, the smartphone provides a great camera, decent battery life (considering the phone’s power), a beautiful screen, an a smooth operating experience.
+Still, the smartphone provides a great camera, decent battery life (considering the phone’s power), a beautiful screen, and a smooth operating experience.
 However, this author definitely misses having a fingerprint reader.

 Earlier this year, Fortune, as well as other sites, reported that Apple was working on an under-the-screen fingerprint scanner.
 However, it was rumored that Apple couldn’t perfect it in time for a fall release, so they scrapped it.
 Instead, the iPhone X offers advanced face scanning, which Apple calls Face ID.
 At first, Apple’s face recognition technology was widely praised.